OpenBfS/UncertRadio/docs/doc_files/misc/lsq_weighted_mean.rst

 For applying this procedure, the quadratic covariance matrix **U\ x** is needed.
-UncertRadio assembles all the data into the corresponding algebraic elements and calculates also the required elements of the covariance matrix as already :ref:`calculation of the weighted mean and its standard uncertainty` The matrix **U\ y** consists of only one element, the variance associated with weighted mean.
+UncertRadio assembles all the data into the corresponding algebraic elements and calculates also the required elements of the covariance matrix as already :ref:`described for the weighted mean <calculation of the weighted mean and its standard uncertainty>`.
+The matrix **U\ y** consists of only one element, the variance associated with weighted mean.